Mueem-Nahid/password-manager-django/READme.md

     pip install -r requirements.txt

-Now copy and paste `config.py.sample` inside the core app as `config.py` and add all the credentials like your app secret key, DB information and ENCRYPT_KEY.
+Now copy and paste `.env.sample` inside the core app as `.env` and add all the credentials like your app secret key, DB information and ENCRYPT_KEY.
 [To generate  ENCRYPT_KEY](https://pythonguides.com/encrypt-and-decrypt-password-in-django/)  , run this command in the terminal:

     from cryptography.fernet import Fernet